Consensus-Based Optimization Methods Converge Globally: Blueprints for the analysis of CBO methods

 \section{Blueprints for the analysis of CBO methods}

-In this section we provide intuitive descriptions of two frameworks to analyze the consensus formation of CBO methods and the convergence of the consensus to global minimizers.
-We first recall \cite{carrillo2018analytical}, and related works \cite{ha2020convergenceHD,ha2021convergence}, which prove the convergence as a consequence of a monotonous decay of the variance of $\rho_t$ and by employing the asymptotic Laplace principle~\eqref{eq:laplace_principle}.
-This proof strategy incurs a restrictive condition about the parameters $\alpha,\lambda,\sigma$ and the initial configuration $\rho_0$, which implies that a small optimization gap $\CE(\widetilde v) - \CE(\globmin)$ can only be achieved for well concentrated initial configurations $\rho_0$.
-We then motivate an alternative proof idea to remedy this weakness based on the intuition that $\rho_t$ monotonically minimizes the squared Euclidean distance to the global minimizer $\globmin$.
+In this section we provide intuitive descriptions of two approaches to the analysis of the convergence of CBO methods to global minimizers.
+We first recall \cite{carrillo2018analytical}, and related works \cite{ha2020convergenceHD,ha2021convergence}, which prove convergence as a consequence of a monotonous decay of the variance of $\rho_t$ and by employing the asymptotic Laplace principle~\eqref{eq:laplace_principle}.
+This proof strategy incurs a restrictive condition about the parameters $\alpha,\lambda,\sigma$ and the initial configuration $\rho_0$, which implies that a small optimization gap $\CE(\widetilde v) - \CE(\globmin)$ can only be achieved for initial configurations~$\rho_0$ already well-concentrated near the optimizer $\globmin$.
+We then motivate an alternative proof idea to remedy this weakness based on the intuition that $\rho_t$ monotonically minimizes the squared Euclidean distance to the global minimizer~$\globmin$.